 If right now your site is not responsive and ranking well, then there are strong chances that the mobile-optimized websites which are currently ranking after yours, might overtake you in the meantime.

 13. Analyze Your Competitors

-The old school method in business also applies well to local SEO strategy.
-In fact, it’s also another important strategy, especially if you’re new to online marketing as a whole.
+The old school method in business also applies well to local SEO tips.
+In fact, it’s also another important local strategy, especially if you’re new to digital marketing as a whole.